v1k70rk4/ha-samsungtv-smart/info.md

 - **Use SmartThings TV Status information**<br/>
 (default = True)<br/>
+**This option is available only if SmartThings is configured.**
-When enabled and SmartThings is configured, the component will try to retrieve from SmartThings the information about the TV Status.
+When enabled the component will try to retrieve from SmartThings the information about the TV Status.
 This information is always used in conjunction with local ping result.<br/>

 - **Use SmartThings TV Channels information**<br/>
 (default = True)<br/>
+**This option is available only if SmartThings is configured.**
-When enabled and SmartThings is configured, the component will try to retrieve from SmartThings the information about the TV Channel and TV Channel Name or the Running App<br/>
+When enabled the component will try to retrieve from SmartThings the information about the TV Channel and TV Channel Name or the Running App<br/>
 **Note: in some case this information is not properly updated, disabled it you have incorrect information.**<br/>

 - **Use SmartThings TV Channels number information**<br/>
 (default = False)<br/>
+**This option is available only if SmartThings is configured.**
-If the SmartThings API is enabled (by settings "api_key" and "device_id"), then the TV Channel Names will show as media titles, by setting this to True the TV Channel Number will also be attached to the end of the media title (when applicable).<br/>
+When enabled then the TV Channel Names will show as media titles, by setting this to True the TV Channel Number will also be attached to the end of the media title (when applicable).<br/>
 **Note: not always SmartThings provide the information for channel_name and channel_number.**<br/>

+- **Method used to turn on TV**<br/>
+Possible values: `WOL Packet` and `SmartThings`<br/>
+**This option is available only if SmartThings is configured.**
+WOL Packet is better when TV use wired connection.<br/>
+SmartThings normally work only when TV use wireless connection.<br/>

+- **Number of times WOL packet is sent to turn on TV**<br/>
+(default = 1, range from 1 to 20)<br/>
+This option allow to configure the number of time the WOL packet is sent to turn on TV.
+Increase the value until the TV properly turn-on.<br/>

+- **Seconds to delay power ON status**<br/>
+(default = 30, range from 0 to 60)<br/>
+This option allow to configure a delay to wait before setting the TV status to ON.
+This is used to avoid false ON status for TV that enable the network interface on regular interval also when the TV status is OFF.<br/>

 - **Use volume mute status to detect fake power ON**<br/>
 (default = True)<br/>
 When enabled try to detect fake power on based on the Volume mute state, based on the assumption that when the TV is powered on the volume is always unmuted.<br/>

-- **Seconds to delay power ON status**<br/>
-(default=30, range from 0 to 60)<br/>
-This option allow to configure a delay to wait before setting the TV status to ON.
-This is used to avoid false ON status for TV that enable the network interface on regular interval also when the TV status is OFF.<br/>

-- **Number of time WOL packet is sent to turn on TV**<br/>
-(default = 1, range from 1 to 20)<br/>
-This option allow to configure the number of time the WOL packet is sent to turn on TV.
-Increase the value until the TV properly turn-on.<br/>

 - **List of entity to Power OFF with TV (comma separated)**<br/>
 A list of HA entity to Turn OFF when the TV entity is turned OFF (maximum 4).
 This call the service `homeassistant.turn_off` for maximum the first 4 entity in the provided list.<br/>